Universal approximation of continuous functions with minimal quantum circuits: Conclusions

 As a second result, we show that universality on multivariate functions is also attainable if the arguments are input by a diagonal unitary matrix in $\Theta(\log m)$ qubits, where $m$ is the dimension of the function to represent.
 This finding opens a path towards $m$-dimensional generalizations of QSP where the argument $\bm x$ is given as the entries of a unitary matrices, for instance, time evolution, and opens the path for broader quantum machine learning algorithms.

 The question of whether a trade-off between tunability of encoding and the number of qubits is needed is now closed.
 The results here depicted can be interpreted as analogous to width-depth trade-offs in boolean classical and quantum computing.
 Our results support universality by showing the existence of circuits with arbitrarily accurate approximations to functions.
 The performance of those models in practice, for instance related to trainability or (non-)dequantizability is a valuable future research direction.
+The extension of QSP techniques to multivariate functions with a reduced number of parameters paves the way towards machine learning approaches which take black-box quantum operations as inputs.

 \acknowledgments

 The authors would like to thank members of aQa Leiden for fruitful discussions.
 This work was supported by the Dutch National Growth Fund (NGF), as part of the Quantum Delta NL programme.
 This publication is part of the project Divide \& Quantum (with project number 1389.20.241) of the research programme NWA-ORC which is (partly) financed by the Dutch Research Council (NWO) This work was also partially supported by the Dutch Research Council (NWO/OCW), as part of the Quantum Software Consortium programme (project number 024.003.03), and co-funded by the European Union (ERC CoG, BeMAIQuantum, 101124342).
 AB is supported by CERN through the CERN Quantum Technology Initiative.
 AB is supported by the quantum computing for earth observation (QC4EO) initiative of ESA $\phi$-lab, partially funded under contract 4000135723/21/I-DT-lr, in the FutureEO program.